logo

 HeaderWhat it means

-X-RateLimit-LimitMaximum requests allowed per minute
+X-RateLimit-LimitMaximum requests allowed in the window

-X-RateLimit-RemainingRequests remaining in the current window
+X-RateLimit-RemainingRequests left in the current window

-X-RateLimit-ResetUnix timestamp when the current window resets
+X-RateLimit-ResetUnix timestamp when the window resets

 Exceeding the limit